MystenLabs/deepbookv3/packages/deepbook/move-docs/order.md

 ## Struct `Order`

-For each pool, order id is incremental and unique for each opening order.
-Orders that are submitted earlier has lower order ids.
+Order struct represents an order in the order book. order_id is unique within a pool.

 <pre><code><b>struct</b> <a href="order.md#0x0_order_Order">Order</a> <b>has</b> drop, store